A correlated pseudo-marginal approach to doubly intractable problems: Simulation study

-In the simulation, we generate $n$ observations from $\mathrm{FB}_5,$ with different settings for $\beta$ and $\kappa$.
+In the simulation, we generate $n$ observations $\By$ from $\mathrm{FB}_5,$ i.e.\ $\By_1, \dots \By_n$, for a variety of settings for $\beta$ and $\kappa$.
+This is different from the Ising model, in which only a single data observation (matrix) $\By$ is generated.
+Section \ref{eq:Kent_posterior} in the supplement outlines the resulting expression of the doubly intractable posterior.
 The data generation is performed by the R package \texttt{Directional}, which implements the acceptance-rejection method in \cite{kent2013new}.
 We set $n = $ 10, 100, 1{,}000 in combination with $\beta/\kappa = $ 0.01, 0.25, 0.49, with $\kappa$ fixed as 5.
-The lower and the upper bounds for $\beta/\kappa$ are 0 and 0.5 to ensure unimodality of the data \citep{kent1982fisher}.
+The lower and upper bounds for $\beta/\kappa$ are 0 and 0.5 to ensure the unimodality of the data \citep{kent1982fisher}.
+In addition to the Bayesian methods (BP, RR, RR-aux and Exchange) and the moment estimation method, we also consider the maximum likelihood estimation (MLE) method, which uses the saddle point technique \citep{kume2005saddlepoint} to approximate the likelihood.
+We refer the reader to Section \ref{app: kent distr} in the supplement for the implementation details.